Gabrielle Miller (Australian actress): Trivago commercials

 Miller recounts that she received the invitation to audition for Trivago while touring in Greece.
 She was camped on a naturist beach, on the island of Crete, where she filmed a "rough version of the script".
 She has estimated that the number of her Trivago commercials is "close to 20", but that "not all have been released".
 They were produced in Berlin and Melbourne in a series of four- to five-day shoots.
-Newspaper stories have portrayed her as a replacement for the long-established "Trivago Guy", Tim Williams, who has been the commercial face of the travel site since 2013.
+Newspaper stories have portrayed her as a replacement for the long-established "Trivago Guy", Tim Williams, who had been the commercial face of the travel site since 2013.